Frequently Asked Questions

 How do I choose a burn table?

 A water table requires a smaller initial investment, has lower maintenance and effectively eliminates most of the smoke and noise associated with plasma cutting.
 The downside is that it doesn’t take long for the water to become filled with dirt and metal debris.
-If proper care is not taken, the water can contaminate the torch and disrupt gas flow in the consumables, which results in a loss of cut quality.
+If proper care is not taken, the water can contaminate the torch and disrupt the gas flow in the consumables, resulting in a cut quality loss.

 -